nplrkn/alsoran/documentation/planning/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
+- Go program that processes NAS information
 - Registration (23.502, figure 4.2.2.2-1) wrapped in UE Initial Access procedure (38.401, figure 8.1-1) working against free5GC as seen in ngap_setup.pcap.
 - Regression test that avoids the need to run free5GC
 - Timers and timeouts within the procedures we do and testing
 - Handle registration reject (e.g. test with UDM not running)
+- Bump dependencies
 - Write up reliable demo instructions starting with download of free5GC
-- Requests should be processed in parallel in separate tasks.
 - Review TODOs and remove commented out code

 ## MAYBE
+- Requests should be processed in parallel in separate tasks.
 - Deduplicate inline definitions in RRC autogeneration
 - Enforce Rust docs (see .cargo/config commented out compiler option)
 - Remodel SCTP API to follow the one in the webrtc-sctp crate.